-All Sturgeon County dog owners who reside in all multi-lot subdivisions and hamlets are required to obtain a dog license.
-2018 Dog Licenses are available at a cost of $20.00 for neutered males and spayed females OR $30.00 for unneutered males and un-spayed females.
+Sturgeon County dog owners who reside in all multi-lot subdivisions and hamlets are required to obtain a dog licence.

-The most important reason your dog should have a license is so that if he goes missing, you have a higher chance of being reunited.
+The most important reason your dog should have a licence is so that if he goes missing, you have a higher chance of being reunited.
 As long as the dog is licensed and is wearing his tag, he is identifiable.
-In addition, if you fail to license your dog, you could face an "unlicensed dog" fine ($100).
-Remember that payments can now be made using the online service portal.
+In addition, if you fail to license your dog, you could face an "unlicensed dog" fine ($250).

 Why do you have to pay a dog licensing fee?